Church of Scientology: Illegal activities

 L. Ron Hubbard appointed Mary Sue Hubbard to take control of certain aspects of legal protection for the organization in 1968, and the Office of The Guardian was created with its head office situated at Saint Hill Manor.
-Under The Guardian's Office (later renamed the Office of Special Affairs or OSA), organization members and contracted staff from Bureau One later organized and committed one of the largest penetrations of United States federal agencies ever perpetrated by an organization not affiliated with a foreign government (that is, one such as the KGB).
+Under The Guardian's Office (later renamed the Office of Special Affairs or OSA), organization members and contracted staff later organized and committed one of the largest penetrations of United States federal agencies ever perpetrated by an organization not affiliated with a foreign government (that is, one such as the KGB).
 This operation was named Operation Snow White by Hubbard.
 In the trial which followed the discovery of these activities the prosecution described their actions as such:

 The organization has also in the past made use of aggressive tactics in addressing those it sees as trying to suppress them, known as Suppressive Persons (SPs) first outlined by Hubbard as part of a policy called fair game.
 It was under this policy that Paulette Cooper was targeted for having authored The Scandal of Scientology, a 1970 exposé book about the organization and its founder.
 This action was known as Operation Freakout.
 Using blank paper known to have been handled by Cooper, Scientologists forged bomb threats in her name.
 When fingerprints on them matched hers, the Justice Department began prosecution, which could have sent Cooper to prison for a lengthy term.
 The organization's plan was discovered at the same time as its Operation Snow White actions were revealed.
 All charges against Cooper were dismissed, though she had spent more than $20,000 on legal fees for her defense.

 On January 22, 2013, attorneys for the organization, as well as some of its members, reacted toward the CNN News Group for its airing of a story covering the release of a book published by a former member, entitled 'Going Clear', published earlier the same year.
 CNN News Group then chose to publish the reactionary correspondence, with confidential information redacted, on its web site.

 According to a 1990 Los Angeles Times article, in the 1980s the Los Angeles branch largely switched from using the organization's members in harassment campaigns to using private investigators, including former and current Los Angeles police officers.
 The reason seemed to be that this gave the organization a layer of protection.